okslutsiv/visitors-feedback-map/client/README.md

-- Guests og the website can leave messages
+- Visitors can leave feedbacks with their location
-- A pin will be addes to the map with the users location ad message.
+- A pin will be addes to the map with the user's current location, name and message.

 Inspired by "Build a Maps App with Leaflet - React/Node.js/Express/MongoDB"(https://www.youtube.com/watch?v=J7pFiXh-ydA&t=16s)

-## TODO
+## DONE

 - [x] create-react-app
 - [x] install react-leaflet & leaflet ( needed to add style-link to the head of index.html || import 'leaflet/dist/leaflet.css' && set custom markers)